 ALMA will perform a limited number of tests on the following units, after acceptance, on the base of design analogy.
 ALMA reserves its right to perform tests prior to acceptance in case of design modifications.

-Technical Specification for

-Design, Manufacturing, Transport and Integration on Site of the ALMA ANTENNAS
+Technical Specifications and Requirements for the Design, Manufacturing, Transport and Integration on Site

 12 ANNEXES